A Non-GMO Formula

 *Not recognized as an essential nutrient by the AAFCO Dog Food Nutrient Profiles

-Grandma Mae's Country Naturals Grain Free Dog Food is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages.
+Grandma Mae's Country Naturals Grain Free Chicken Multi-Protein Formula is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages including growth of large size dogs (70 lbs/32 kg or more as an adult).

 Adult Dogs may be fed once or twice a day depending on preference.
 Puppies 5 months or younger feed the recommended total daily amount divided into three small meals a day; from 6 to 12 months, feed the daily amount divided into two meals a day; from 13 to 18 months, feed once a day.
 Puppies whose daily ration exceeds two cups may be fed twice a day.
 Feed Pregnant Dogs 50% more during last 3 weeks of pregnancy.
 During Lactation dogs require twice the amount as an adult dog and should be fed 3 or 4 times a day.
 Over 100lbs/45kg, add ¾ cup for each extra 20lbs/9kg of body weight.
 Your dog’s food requirement may vary from the feeding guidelines due to age, breed, environment, activity level, and body condition.
 Adjust food quantities as necessary to maintain an ideal body weight.
 Avoid overfeeding.
 Keep fresh, clean drinking water available at all times for your pet.